brycepj/monkeyface/README.md

 ```

-Then you can use typechecking and interfaces anywhere in your code (no imports/requires).
+Then you can use typechecking (without imports/requires) and interfaces anywhere in your code.

 ### Typechecking